jmeyblum/Hollywood/README.md

 ### Owns and Needs

 Before a system can access any other systems as dependencies, those systems needs to be owned.
-You can declare what a system owns by adding `[Owns(typeof(T))]` attributes on top of its class, where `T` is the type of a system beeing owned.
+You can declare what a system owns by adding `[Owns(typeof(T))]` attributes on top of its class, where `T` is the type of a system being owned.

 When a system needs to access another system, it can add a `[Needs]` attribute on top of a field of a system's type it needs to access to.
 This field will then automatically be assigned to the proper instance of the needed system, if the system exists at the same or higher hierarchy where the declaring system is owned.

 You can group together owned systems over a class implementing the `IModule` interface.
 When you do so all systems owned by the module are considered to be at the same hierarchy level as where the module itself is owned, and recursively if your module owns other modules.
-This lets you organize your systems together per concept but still make them accessible for system outside of your module but at a deeper hierarchy level.
+This lets you organize your systems together per concept but still makes them accessible for systems outside of your module but at a deeper hierarchy level.
 Note that a module can't have any dependency itself.

 ### State Machine

 The framework contains a state machine class, `StateMachine<TInitialState>`, that you can derive from and use to transition from state to state.
-This lets you to have systems with a specific and controlled lifetime by having states owning different systems.
+This allows you to have systems with a specific and controlled lifetime by having states owning different systems.
 When you transition from one state to another, all systems owned by the previous states get disposed and the ones from the new state get created.

 This is useful when some systems in your application should only exist when the context is appropriate.